I think you will agree with me when I say:

 Creative design is a very big part of running a successful ad, but you also need to have a value proposition to give to the audience.
 Spreading a message to your target group happens when you write a kick-ass post description and add a clear CTA message.

-To get the most out of these two, keep the description of your ad simple and informative and try to encourage your audience to take action with CTA message like “Join Today”.
+To get the most out of these two, keep the description of your ad simple and informative and try to encourage your audience to take action with a CTA message like “Join Today”.

 5. Offer something valuable to your audience

 If nothing is good enough to improve your Relevance Score, you can always take a step back to Traditional Marketing and offer something that people cannot resist – FREE content and discounts.

 It can be a free ebook, template, discount codes.
 Successful offers when dealing with promoting discounts is Percent / Amount Off or Buy One, Get One free.